BET theory

 Brunauer–Emmett–Teller (BET) theory aims to explain the physical adsorption of gas molecules on a solid surface and serves as the basis for an important analysis technique for the measurement of the specific surface area of materials.
 The observations are very often referred to as physical adsorption or physisorption.
 In 1938, Stephen Brunauer, Paul Hugh Emmett, and Edward Teller presented their theory in the Journal of the American Chemical Society.
-BET theory applies to systems of multilayer adsorption that usually utilizes a probing gas (called the adsorbate) that do not react chemically with the adsorptive (the material upon which the gas attaches to and the gas phase is called the adsorptive) to quantify specific surface area.
+BET theory applies to systems of multilayer adsorption that usually utilizes a probing gas (called the adsorbate) that does not react chemically with the adsorptive (the material upon which the gas attaches to) to quantify specific surface area.
 Nitrogen is the most commonly employed gaseous adsorbate for probing surface(s).
 For this reason, standard BET analysis is most often conducted at the boiling temperature of N2 (77 K).
 Other probing adsorbates are also utilized, albeit less often, allowing the measurement of surface area at different temperatures and measurement scales.
 These include argon, carbon dioxide, and water.
 Specific surface area is a scale-dependent property, with no single true value of specific surface area definable, and thus quantities of specific surface area determined through BET theory may depend on the adsorbate molecule utilized and its adsorption cross section.